ebreton/ghost-in-a-shell/README.md

 ## Something is missing ?

-Head to [githup issues](https://github.com/ebreton/ghost-in-a-shell/issues) and submit one !
+Head to [github issues](https://github.com/ebreton/ghost-in-a-shell/issues) and submit one !
 Be sure to have a look at the [CONTRIBUTING.md](./docs/CONTRIBUTING.md) guide before

 ## Changelog